Ask the Commish.Com

 • Wide Receiver Reminders

 If you are required to start more than 2 wide receivers, this drives up the value of WRs.
 If you get bonus points for long TDs, speedy WRs may hold more value than some plodding RBs, so make sure you rank your players accordingly.
 Also, if receptions are a factor, WRs that are the clear focal point of their offense become very valuable.
 However, after the top 20-25 WRs are gone, most of the remaining receivers are a dime a dozen.
-Every year a number of waiver wire WRs wind up in the top 20 (i.e., Wes Welker 2007, Lance Moore 2008, Steve Smith NYG in 2009, Brandon Lloyd in 2010, Victor Cruz in 2011, James Jones in 2012, Julian Edelman in 2013, Odell Beckham Jr in 2014, David Baldwin in 2015, Rishard Matthews in 2016, Nelson Agholor in 2017, JuJu Smith-Schuster in 2018, AJ Brown in 2020, Hunter Renfrow in 2021, and Amon-Ra St. Brown in 2022), so don’t overrate the middle tier WRs.
+Every year a number of waiver wire WRs wind up in the top 20 (i.e., Wes Welker 2007, Lance Moore 2008, Steve Smith NYG in 2009, Brandon Lloyd in 2010, Victor Cruz in 2011, James Jones in 2012, Julian Edelman in 2013, Odell Beckham Jr in 2014, David Baldwin in 2015, Rishard Matthews in 2016, Nelson Agholor in 2017, JuJu Smith-Schuster in 2018, AJ Brown in 2020, Hunter Renfrow in 2021, Amon-Ra St. Brown in 2022, and Puka Nacua in 2023), so don’t overrate the middle tier WRs.

 • Tight End Reminders